 The SSL protocol is a standard protocol for keeping sensitive data safe.
 Most of the websites use it – if you see a website’s domain starting with “https://” – it uses SSL.
-The majority of browsers come with integrated SSL and TLS3Transport Layer Security. protocols.
+The majority of browsers come with integrated SSL and TLS (Transport Layer Security).
 TLS is like an upgraded version of the SSL.
 Nearly every VPN service comes with built-in SSL and TLS.

 These protocols are the underlying technology that keeps you safe.
 In addition, most VPNs come equipped with a wide range of extra features.

 Virtual Private Network Features

 If you want a safe connection with a secure VPN service, there are a couple of things you should know.